koonyook/mocapDataViewer/README.md

 ## Navigation Control
 - Click at the display to start navigation.
 - Esc to exit navigation.
-- User cursor to look around.
+- Use cursor to look around.
 - '0' to reset perspective.
 - Q W E
 - A S D